OrchardCMS/OrchardDoc/Documentation/Adding-custom-settings.markdown

         </div>
     </fieldset>

-In order to make this visible we've got to tell Orchard where in the `Site -> Settings` pane our form should be displayed.
+Next, we need to tell Orchard where in the `Site -> Settings` pane our form should be displayed.
-To achieve this, create a `Placement.info` file in your module root with:
+To do this we create a `Placement.info` file in our module root:

     <Placement>
         <Place Parts_Share_Settings="Content:0"/>
     </Placement>

-which will tell Orchard to display our form field at the beginning.
+which tells Orchard to display our form field at the beginning.

-We're now done with creating our settings, but how to use them?
+Now that we've configured our settings we will look at what it takes to actaully _use_ them.

 ## Using site scope settings